Ángel Simón

 Ángel Simón Grimaldos is a Spanish businessman.
+Since April 2026, he serves as Non-Executive Chairman of Indra Sistemas.

-He was CEO of CriteriaCaixa from 2024 to 2025, and executive president of Grupo Agbar from 2010 to 2024.
+Previously, he was CEO of CriteriaCaixa from 2024 to 2025, and Executive President of Grupo Agbar from 2010 to 2024.

 Early career

 Ángel Simón Grimaldos studied roads, ports and canals engineering at the Polytechnic University of Catalonia.
 In 1989, he became the head of the Área Metropolitana de Barcelona.
 He holds a degree in Civil Engineering from the Universitat Politècnica de Catalunya-BarcelonaTech (1980) and an MBA from ESADE Business School.

 Between 1980 and 1989, after managing SOGEMASA, a public supply company, and Sociedad Catalana de Capital Riesgo, S.A.'s projects in the years leading up to the 1992 Olympic Games, the then mayor of Barcelona, Pasqual Maragall, appointed him to manage the Mancomunitat de Municipis de l'Àrea Metropolitana de Barcelona and the other entities that together made up Àrea Metropolitana de Barcelona (AMB) and which were replacing the Corporació Metropolitana de Barcelona following its dissolution by the Convergència i Unió government in 1987.

 Driven by the preparations under way for the 1992 Olympic Games, it was a period that saw the city of Barcelona transformed thanks to projects such as the Olympic Village, the ring roads and the opening up of the coastline, as well as the implementation of projects such as the rehabilitation of the Llobregat and Besòs riverbanks, the creation of Serra de Collserola Natural Park and the Metropolitan Sanitation Plan.